 What's new?
-Beginning Summer 2013 we will offer teacher credential and master's level programs in teaching those who are deaf/hard of hearing through an exciting partnership with the highly distinguished John Tracy Clinic.
-In the fine arts, we will open a new MFA Program in Cinema beginning in January 2014.
+As of Summer 2013 we began offering on-campus and online deaf/hard of hearing teacher credential and master's programs through an exciting partnership with the highly distinguished John Tracy Clinic.
+This fall our graduate humanities program is offering a travel study trip to Spain.
+And in the fine arts, we will open a new MFA Program in Film and Television beginning in Fall 2014.

 What kind of support can you expect as a graduate student at Mount St. Mary's?
 We are fortunate to have been recipients of a federal Title V Post Baccalaureate Grant that enables us to provide support as you transition to graduate studies--all at no cost.
 At the Graduate Transition Center, faculty tutors, a Thesis and Writing Coordinator, a Research and Statistics Associate, and a Career Counseling Associate are available to support your academic efforts from orientation through commencement.

-A graduate financial aid officer is also available to discuss whether you might be eligible for one of the Mount's Graduate Merit scholarships, teacher education scholarships, Title V Scholarships for Hispanic-Americans and students with need, or our VA Yellow Ribbon scholarship.
+A graduate financial aid officer is also available to discuss whether you might be eligible for one of the Mount's Graduate Merit or Religious Studies scholarships, teacher education scholarships, Title V Scholarships for Hispanic-Americans and students with need, or our VA Yellow Ribbon scholarship.